astral-sh/uv/docs/guides/projects.md

 ### `.python-version`

-The `.python-version` file contains the default Python version that the project should use.
+The `.python-version` file contains the project's default Python version.
 This file tells uv which Python version to use when creating the project's virtual environment.

 ### `.venv`